MetOffice/jules/doc/source/namelists/jules_surface.nml.rst

       switches from stable to unstable, due to the low turbulence determined by the stable buoyancy flux.

       With the interactive buoyancy flux option (l_mo_buoyancy_flux = true) the surface energy balance and buoyancy flux are calculated within the iterative calculation for the Monin-Obukhov similarity theory for the surface exchange coefficients.
-On occations when the stability is around neutral it is possible that the iterative calculation does not converge.
+On occasions when the stability is around neutral it is possible that the iterative calculation does not converge.
 In this case the larger of the last two calculated transfer coefficients is then used to prevent any unrealistic surface temperatures.

 .. nml:group:: Surface parameters